Integrations

 ENVIRONMENT: Environment (e.g.production) -

-RELEASE: App release (e.g.v1.0.0)
+RELEASE_NAME: App release (e.g.v1.0.0)

 Initialising

-If you are using Coldbrew packages in your app, you need to initialise Sentry manually.
+If you are using ColdBrew packages in your app, you need to initialise Sentry manually.
 To initialise Sentry use the SetupSentry function from the go-coldbrew/core package.

 Using